 Accelerated Reading Club: every lunch time in the library.

 Drama and Performing Arts Club: Thursday lunch time in E3

 English Learning Journey 2020/21

 English Google Classroom (KS4): egbovin (this has lots of fantastic resources, practice papers etc)

 English Google Classroom (KS3): e2trove (lots of ‘working from home’ booklets and resources are on here.)

 www.bl.uk (British Library)

-The following resources from the National Literacy Trust could prove useful to parents and pupils educating at home during the lockdown:
+The following resources from the National Literacy Trust will prove useful to parents of pupils educating and reading at home during the lockdown: